-Loss of elastin is a major contributor in incidences of heart attack, with this attributed to loss of elastin in the body.
-Researchers have found that a popular drug for treatment of hair loss may help in improving cardiovascular health.
+Loss of elastin is a major contributor in incidences of heart attack, with this attributed to the loss of elastin in the body.
+Researchers have found that a popular drug for the treatment of hair loss may help in improving cardiovascular health.

 Elastin is a very important constituent in the extracellular matrix of tissues, including blood vessels.
 It is an elastic protein that enables blood vessels to regain their original form after being disturbed.
 It is the reason why tissues and organs are flexible.

 The body produces this protein only during development.
 Production is halted in adults and levels start to drop as people get older.

 This decline obviously affects the amount of elastin in blood vessels.
 This causes them to become stiffer and stiffer.
 Heart-related issues such as high blood pressure, stroke, and heart failure can result from the stiffening of blood vessels.